peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Writes this CBOR object to a data stream, using the specified options for ncoding the data to CBOR format.
-If the CBOR object contains CBOR maps, r is a CBOR map, the keys to the map are written out to the data stream n an undefined order.
+Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.
+If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
 The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order.

 <b>Parameters:</b>